coderdc13/advanced-solidity/README.md

 ![text](/Screenshots/Screenshot%20(2299).png)

 Directly above, the PUP transactions are shared.
 The contract numbers are provided in the etherscan screenshots.
 Also, the transaction numbers and identifying data are provided in the screenshots (directly above).
+The gas fees seem to be about 0.144 for deployment and about 0.005 for transaction.